 I don’t have hair extensions, but if you do, just make sure they are covered by the layers of hair you pull back.
 Better yet, if you wear clip-ins you can put them directly behind the braid to help make your braid look fuller and longer.
 This style does work the best for long hair, but if you have shorter hair you can still make the braid work!
-This style gives the illusion of longer hair, so as long as you can pull a section of hair back into a pony tail, and then secure it again with another rubber band, you’re set!
-I definitely recommend trying it even if you hair isn’t as long as mine.
-Even if you have shoulder length hair or longer you can totally do it!
+This style gives the illusion of longer hair, so as long as you can pull a section of hair back into a ponytail, and then secure it again with another rubber band, you’re set!
+I definitely recommend trying it even if your hair isn’t as long as mine.
+Even if you have shoulder-length hair or longer you can totally do it!

-To make it easy for you, I made a Youtube video with a pull-through braid hair tutorial.
-If you’re a reader and need the written explanation, you can refer to the steps below!
+To make it easy for you, I made a YouTube video with a pull-through braid hair tutorial.
+If you’re a reader and need a written explanation, you can refer to the steps below!
 Please watch below and if you like it, subscribe to my channel!

 I like to start with clean hair.
 Although it is true that messy hair will help hold in your shorter layers.
 First I wash my hair, and then use leave-in conditioner.
 I try to let my hair air dry if I can, but if I’m short on time, I use blow-dry balm, then blow dry my hair.

-At the crown of your head, gather a small pony tail and secure with a clear elastic.
+At the crown of your head, gather a small ponytail and secure it with a clear elastic.
 Then, flip forward and out of the way.

 Directly below the first ponytail, create a second ponytail.
-Make sure your two pony tails are completely separate, and smooth both down the back of your head.
-Split the first ponytail into two sections and cast to the sides of your head.
+Make sure your two ponytails are completely separate, and smooth both down the back of your head.
+Split the first ponytail into two sections and cast it to the sides of your head.